nvg1356/SimpleTemplateMatchingAI/README.md

 ## Potential Updates
 In the future, I may decide to implement a more advanced algorithm.
 One that I currently have in mind is dynamic time warping.
-Details of this algorithm can be found in a paper called "Using Dynamic Time Warping to Find Patterns in Time Series" by Donald J. Berndt and James Clifford.
+Details of this algorithm can be found in a paper called "Using Dynamic Time Warping to Find Patterns in Time Series" by Donald J. Berndt and James Clifford. **CAN BE FOUND IN dtwvariant branch**